 After I did some research I found out that this tradition can be traced back to one family from Thuringia.
 More than fifty years ago the Kraft family started to decorate an apple tree in their garden with colorful eggs.

 Easter markets are the little sisters and brothers of our famous Christmas markets.
 Here you will find beautiful artwork as well as sweet treats.
 They are definitely worth a visit, not only if you’re still in need of the one or other Easter decoration object.
-However, most markets are already over as they usually take place before Easter.
-Definitely something for the bucket list 2020!
+However, this year, in times of the Corona crisis, the markets won’t take place unfortunately.

 When you see a nicely decorated fountain these days you have found an Ester fountain!
 They are especially famous here in the southern part of Germany.
 The most famous fountain can be found in Bieberach by the way.